LPBeaulieu/Typewriter-OCR-TintypeText/README.md

   to yield character images of varying boldness, once again reflecting the irregularities normally observed when using a typewriter.

   When you obtain a model with good accuracy, you should rename it and do a backup of it along with the "Dataset" folder on which it was trained.
-  If you do change the name of the model file, you also need to update its name in the line 157 of "get_predictions.py":
+  If you do change the name of the model file, you also need to update its name in the line 180 of "get_predictions.py":
   ```
   learn = load_learner(cwd + '/your_model_name')
   ```
-  <br><b>File 4: "get_predictions.py"</b>- This code will perform OCR on JPEG images of scanned typewritten text
+  <br><b>File 4: "get_predictions.py"</b>- This code will perform OCR on JPEG images of scanned typewritten text (at a resolution of 600 dpi)
   that you will place in the folder "OCR Raw Data".

   <b>Please note that all of the JPEG file names in the "OCR Raw Data" folder must contain at least one hyphen ("-") in order for the code
   to properly create subfolders in the "OCR Predictions" folder.
 These subfolders will contain the rich text format (RTF) OCR conversion documents.</b>

   The reason for this is that when you will scan a multi-page document in a multi-page scanner, you will provide you scanner with a file root name (e.g. "my_text-") and the scanner will number them automatically (e.g."my_text-.jpg", "my_text-0001.jpg", "my_text-0002.jpg", "my_text-"0003.jpg", etc.) and the code would then label the subfolder within the "OCR Predictions" folder as "my_text".
 The OCR prediction results for each page will be added in sequence to the "my_text.rtf" file within the "my_text" subfolder of the "OCR Predictions" folder.
-Should you ever want to repeat the OCR prediction for a set of JPEG images, it would then be important to remove the "my_text" subfolder before running the "get_predictions.py" code once more on the same JPEG images within the "OCR Raw Data" folder.
+Should you ever want to repeat the OCR prediction for a set of JPEG images, it would then be important to remove the "my_text" subfolder before running the "get_predictions.py" code once more, in order to avoid appending more text to the exising "my_text.rtf" file.

-  <b>Furthermore, the ".txt" files in the "Training&Validation Data" folder must have identical names to their corresponding JPEG images (minus the file extensions).</b> For example, the file "my_text.txt" would contain the labels corresponding to the raw scanned typewritten page JPEG image (without the character rectangles) named "my_text.jpg".
-The presence of hyphens in the file name is only necessary for JPEG files intended for OCR predictions, although you could include some hyphens in every file name just as well.

 As fresh typewriter ink ribbons lead to darker text and more ink speckling on the page, in the presence of dark typewritten text you should decrease the segmentation sensitivity (increase the number of non-white y pixels required for a given x coordinate in order for that x coordinate to be included in the segmentation).
 That is to say that on a fresh ribbon of ink, you should increase the value of 3 (illustrated below) to 5 in the line 56 of "get_predictions.py" in order to avoid including unwanted noise in the character rectangles.
 ```
 x_pixels = np.where(line_image >= 3)[0]